Skip to content

 Scarecrows at Rufford Old Hall

-Here's a look back at some of the fantastic scarecrows that were created for Rufford's Scarecrow Festival last year, the theme of which was Myths Legends and Fairytales.
+Here's a look back at some of the fantastic scarecrows that were created for Rufford's Scarecrow Festival over the last couple of years, the themes being popular TV and movie characters and myths legends and fairytales.

 Scarecrow